Texas Court Records

 Sealing and Expunging Criminal Records in Texas

 Sealing or expunging a record of conviction refers to the process of legally removing an offense from a person's criminal history information.
-Upon successful removal, these records will no longer be available to the general public as well as potential employers etc. While sealing and expungement are commonly used interchangeably, they mean different things in the State of Texas.
+Upon successful removal, such records are typically no longer available to the general public as well as potential employers etc. While sealing and expungement are commonly used interchangeably, they mean different things in the State of Texas.
 Understanding the laws and statutes governing these processes are important in determining which is applicable in specific circumstances.

 The Difference Between Sealing and Expunging Criminal Records